Planning on taking a trip soon? Then make it an even better experience with these useful travel apps.

 This app makes it easier to track your daily travel budget and expenses.
 Supports 200+ local currencies, daily budget targets, spending categories, and much more.

 13. Google Drive

 Make sure your phone is set up to sync with either Apple iCloud or with Google Drive (or with a competing service such as Dropbox or Microsoft’s Onedrive).
 Google Drive gives you 15 GB for free.
-I personally use the $2 a month plan for 100 GB of cloud storage, which gets synced accross all my devices.
+I personally use the $2 a month plan for 100 GB of cloud storage, which gets synced across all my devices.

-15. VOLO – Your Travel Journal
+14. VOLO – Your Travel Journal

 It’s fun to keep some kind of journal during your trip.
 While you could easily use the built-in notepad apps, it’s more fun to use a dedicated travel journal app.

 With VOLO, you can create a kind of scrapbook, including pictures and text, and can even co-author your journey with your fellow travel buddies.